-The following is an overview of the different weights available for corrugated boxes when shipping, from the lightest options to the heaviest options.
+The following is an overview of the different weight classes available for corrugated boxes when shipping, from the lightest options to the heaviest options.

 For comparison purposes, we include both Mullen burst test and edge crush test (ECT) figures.
 The burst test represents how much pressure can be applied before the wall of a box will rupture.